NeilAn99/nan1-ssg/README.md

 ## Features

-- Generating valid HTML5 files from .txt files and placed in the dist directory
+- Generating valid HTML5 files from .txt and .md files and placed in the dist directory
 - An index.html file is created which contain relative links to the generated HTML files
 - Each HTML file uses a default stylesheet to improve beauty and readability